 The orcs had shook their heads to one another and laughed.
 They believe to be the best in the realm, and they look towards one another for approval.
 As they had laughed, he noticed their garbs and weapons.
 Each had a war-axe mounted on his back, some had daggers bound to the waist, others had satchels of assorted items connected to their belts.
 Their burly red masses had struck through pieces of assorted leather armor parts.
 The leather was sturdy and tough, and all of it bore shades of burnished colors which had complimented their skin tone.

-“I am Bogakh gro-Shazog,” the leader had a bent black stripe tattoo run down from the side of his left eye to his cheek, “and I will eat you for dinner.”
+“I am Bogakh gro-Shazog,” the leader had some bent black stripe tattoo run down from the side of his left eye to his cheek, giving the catlike mirage an idea, “and I will eat you for dinner.”

-As Bogakh boasted, the Khajiit ran straight towards him, leaped to a kick in his abdomen, and propelled himself into the air.
-In the downwind, he violently swiped his arm and lacerated the face of the Orc.
+As Bogakh boasted, the Khajiiti mirage ran straight towards him, leaping to a kick inside his abdomen, to propel himself into the air.
+On the downwind, he violently swiped his arm and lacerated the face of the Orc.
 His claws still penetrated Bogakh’s face as he landed, so he simultaneously turned and pulled the leader down with his head.
 As this happened, he flexed his arm; pulled his claws out, swiping his hand so that his palm faced the barbarian; and thrust Bogakh by his sliced head across a few paces.
 All in one fluid motion.

 Gro-Shazog stumbled back in the propulsion, collapsed into a cave pit, and plunged to his death.
 The other orcs dismounted their weapons and charged towards the khajiit.
 Charging, charging, charging.
 When will I meet one that does not charge?
 One came from the left of the khajiit as a female had arrived at somewhere along his frontal right.
 He turned to the male who had placed the axe in a position for a long, hard swing.
 Wait.
 Wait.
 Wait.